mmatyas/pegasus-docs/docs/themes/api.md

 ## Games

 Games can have metadata and various kinds of assets.
-The list of games belonging to a collection can be accessed using the collection's `games` field, and the list of all available games through `api.allGames`.
-Both are *item models* with the following properties:
+The list of games belonging to a collection can be accessed using a collection's `games` field (see above).
+The list of *all* available games can be accessed through `api.allGames`.
+Both are [*item models*](#item-models).
+Each game in them has the following properties:

 Property | Description
 ---|---